 Which IANA service or activity is affected (NTIA acting as Root Zone Management Process Administrator)

 NTIA exercises oversight by reviewing all requests and documentation provided by the IANA Contractor for changes to the root zone or its WHOIS database to validate that IANA has met its obligations in recommending a change.
 NTIA can refuse to authorize the request.
-It affects all IANA Functions modify the root zone and database or its WHOIS database.
+It affects all IANA Functions that modify the root zone and database or its WHOIS database.

 If the policy sources identified in Section II.A are affected, identify which ones are affected and explain in what way (NTIA acting as Root Zone Management Process Administrator)